open-and-sustainable/prismaid/docs/mcp-server.md

 ## Available tools

-The tools fall into three groups.
+The tools fall into four groups.

 **Design and setup** — offline, no API keys, safe on drafts: